Are Large Language Models Good Statisticians?: StatQA

 To implement this, we design an efficient pipeline for constructing \dataset, as shown in Figure~\ref{dataset_construction_pipeline}.
 Unlike traditional methods, we set target answers $A$ based on tabular data $D$ and then synthesize statistical questions $Q$ in reverse.
 To ensure alignment between $Q$ and $A$, we incorporate automated prerequisite checks.
 To support the evaluation of statistical literacy, the target answers $A$ include relevant columns $\mathbb{C}$ and applicable statistical methods $\mathbb{M}$, enabling the derivation of computational results $\mathbb{R}$.
 Therefore, our pipeline can synthesize numerous examples of $(D, \mathbb{C}, \mathbb{M}, Q, \mathbb{R})$ along with other supplementary information.
 Next, we will go through our pipeline step by step.

-\paragraph{Tabular Data and Metadata Collection.} We collect 78 tables from real-world applications, covering various domains including education, medicine, engineering, and the economy.
+\paragraph{Tabular Data and Metadata Collection.} We collect 78 tables from real-world applications, covering various domains including education, medicine, economy, etc., as shown in Section~\ref{app:table_fields}.
 These tables are carefully gathered by post-graduate students in statistics from Kaggle~\cite{KaggleYourMachine} and Rdatasets~\cite{CollectionDatasetsOriginally}.
 The metadata includes descriptive information about the tabular data and details of each data column.
 Specifically, it encompasses the column header, data type, normality, and description, which are crucial for prerequisite checks in statistical analysis.
-Descriptive information in the metadata can be obtained from their sources, while the data types and normality of each column can be calculated and derived from the tabular data.
-For tables lacking metadata, we performed manual annotations.
-For tables with existing metadata, we conducted manual validation to ensure accuracy.
+Descriptive information in metadata can be obtained from their sources, while the data types and normality of each column can be calculated and derived from the tabular data.
+For tables lacking metadata, we perform manual annotations.
+For tables with existing metadata, we conduct manual validation to ensure accuracy.

 \paragraph{Step 1: Set Target Answers (Select Target Methods and Columns).} As shown in Figure~\ref{dataset_construction_pipeline}, our pipeline can reversely synthesize the statistical question $Q$ based on statistical methods and involved data columns.
 The first step is to set the target methods $\mathbb{M}$.
 Considering the parameter volume of the target methods, we select suitable columns from tabular data to obtain a set of data columns $\mathbb{C}$.